1-5Pool/JMessage-Security-Project/README.md

 ## Overview

-This project, developed as part of [Course Name] at [University Name], implements JMessage, an end-to-end encrypted instant messaging system.
+This project, developed as part of Practical Cryptographic Systems at Johns Hopkins University, implements JMessage, an end-to-end encrypted instant messaging system.
 The project consists of two main components:

 1. A secure messaging client and server implementation
 2. A demonstration of a padding oracle attack against the system